Instrument Rating Course (IR Course)

 • 15 VFR landings at Teuge

-• All electricity and fuel needed
+• All electricity and fuel required

-This training is exclusive of:
+This training excludes:

-• The theory training and theory exam
+• Theory training and theory exam

 • Flight exam (aircraft rental, landings, examiner rental and Kiwa costs)

-The criteria to start the Instrument Rating Course
+Criteria to start the Instrument Rating Course

-• Flight experience: At least 50 hours flight time as pilot-in-command (PIC) on cross-country flights in aircraft, TMG's (Touring Motor Gliders), helicopters or airships, of which at least 10 hours or, in the case of airships, 20 hours must be in the relevant aircraft category.
+• Flight experience: At least 50 hours flight time as pilot-in-command (PIC) on cross-country flights in aircraft, TMGs (Touring Motor Gliders), helicopters or airships, of which at least 10 hours or, in the case of airships, 20 hours must be in the relevant aircraft category.

 • Theoretical Knowledge Certificate: A valid theoretical knowledge certificate.